aceinnolab/Inkycal/README.md

 default version.
 Inkycal has been updated to work with python3.11, but the installation of numpy can take a very long time, in some cases even hours.
-If you do not want to wait this long to install Inkycal, you can also get a ready-to-flash version of Inkycal called InkycalOS-Lite with everything pre-installed for you by sponsoring via [Github Sponsors](https://github.com/sponsors/aceisace).
+If you do not want to wait this long to install Inkycal, you can also get a ready-to-flash version of Inkycal called InkycalOS-Lite with everything pre-installed for you by sponsoring via [GitHub Sponsors](https://github.com/sponsors/aceisace).
 This helps keep up maintenance costs, implement new features and fixing bugs.
 Please choose the one-time sponsor option and select the one with the plug-and-play version of Inkycal.
 Then, send your email-address to which InkycalOS-Lite should be sent.
 Alternatively, you can also use the paypal.me link and send the same amount as Github sponsors to get access to InkycalOS-Lite!

 ## Main features